Penn Foster is the name of the online testing company that the NRF uses to certify people in Customer

 There is a Spanish version of the Customer Service credential exam.
 The Partner account holder can purchase it for $55.

 A student can retake an exam one time and can do so immediately as long as the student has completed the steps to begin a test and the student has a new "retake license".
 We recommend that a student take a day or so to review before re-taking the exam.
-The holder of the Partner Account for your school district can purchase them by clicking the blue button to left and purchasing the Retake Legacy exam license for Customer Service (bottom of page).
+The holder of the Partner Account for your school district can purchase them by clicking the blue button to left and purchasing the Retake Legacy exam license for Customer Service (bottom of page) at a cost of $25.

 VIEWING YOUR CERTIFICATION CERTIFICATE